Approximate Message Passing for Quantum State Tomography: Discussion

 \section{Discussion}

-We have demonstrated how AMP can be applied to the QST problem for low-rank states and improve the recovery quality compared to other compressed sensing techniques.
-We also demonstrated an experimental application of AMP-QST, with consideration for the quantum runtime cost and the effects of device noise on the reliability of the reconstruction.
+We have demonstrated how approximate message passing (AMP) can be applied to the quantum state tomography (QST) problem for low-rank states and improve the recovery quality compared to other compressed sensing techniques.
+We also demonstrated an experimental application of AMP-QST, with consideration for the quantum processing unit (QPU) runtime cost and the effects of device noise on the reliability of the reconstruction.

 There are multiple open questions that remain to be addressed.
 The first is if the AMP formalism can be expanded to provide rigorous performance guarantees for our QST algorithm.
-As described in Section~\ref{subsec:AMP_QST}, the QST sensing map does not meet the technical requirements under which state evolution has been proven, but it is possible that an extension of the formalism will address our QST use case.
-Such a theoretical advancement may also admit better performance.
-It may also be possible to improve the performance of the AMP algorithm by changing the denoiser, either by modifying the PSVT denoiser or by using different denoising function.
-We have also not attempted to optimize the convergence speed, and our experiments suggest that setting $\lambda = 0.01$ and $t_{\text{max}} = 2000$ is conservative.
+As described in Section~\ref{subsec:AMP_QST}, the QST sensing map does not meet the technical requirements under which state evolution has been proven for AMP, but it is possible that an extension of the formalism will address our QST use case.
+Such a theoretical advancement may explain the Heisenberg-limited scaling observed in Fig~\ref{fig:shot-comparison}, and may also admit better algorithm performance.
+It may also be possible to improve the performance of the AMP algorithm by changing the denoiser, either by modifying the PSVT denoiser \eqref{eq:def-psvt}---such as with Frobenius-norm-optimal projection---or by using a different denoising function.
+We have not attempted to optimize the convergence speed, and our numerical simulations suggest that setting $\lambda = 0.01$ and $t_{\text{max}} = 2000$ is conservative.
 Beyond the $DR$ factorization (see \eqref{eq:D}, \eqref{eq:R}), we have also not attempted to optimize the memory footprint of our AMP algorithm.
-Improving these resource requirements---runtime and memory---will increase the practical utility of our AMP approach to QST.
+Improving these resource requirements, runtime and memory, will increase the practical utility of our AMP approach to QST.